AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

-   Simulate the optionally plot current SBML model.
+   Simulate and optionally plot current SBML model.
 This is the one stop shopping method for simulation and plotting.

    simulate accepts a up to four positional arguments and a large number of keyword args.